 Now that you have an engaged visitor, you need to try to get them to take the next step.
 Add links to related articles to encourage them to keep reading or add links to related lead magnets to encourage them to convert into a lead.

-Another way to encourage your visitors to read more of your posts is with “related posts”.
-Related posts offer small thumbnails and a short description of other posts of yours that are related to the one the visitor just read.
-They are usually either located on the sidebar of the webpage, or more commonly, at the end of the post.
+Another way to reduce the bounce rate of your posts is with “related posts”.
+Related posts are small thumbnails with a short description of other posts that are related to the one the visitor just read.
+They are typically located at the end of the post.

 Set External Links To Open In A New Window

 Linking to external webpages can be a great way to reinforce one of your points by using data from outside sources.
 If the new page opens in the same tab as your page, it also causes a lot of people to leave your site.